 Relaxation has been shown to improve mental health, to improve general wellbeing, and to reduce stress.
 Try to make time for 20-30 minutes of relaxation activities every day.
-Sitting and watching a screen doesn't count as a relaxation activity.
+Sitting and watching a screen probably doesn't count as a relaxation activity.

-Relaxation techniques include controlled breathing, mindfulness, meditation, yoga, and 'progressive muscle relaxation'
+Relaxation techniques include controlled breathing, mindfulness, meditation, yoga, and 'progressive muscle relaxation'.

 It's been shown that compared to social isolation, social connection improves mental health and wellbeing.
 It may reduce the risk of heart disease.
 'Social connection' is about relationships and interactions with family and friends.

 To reduce the risk of harm from alcohol-related disease or injury for healthy men and women, drink no more than 10 standard drinks per week and no more than 4 standard drinks on any one day.
 The less you choose to drink, the lower your risk of alcohol-related harm.

 Alcohol-related harm includes heart disease, liver disease, increased risk of some cancers (mouth, throat, oesophagus, colon, liver, and breast), dementia, and damage to the nerves in the limbs.

 A standard drink contains 10 grams of alcohol - the amount your body can process in one hour.
 'Standard drinks' are also called 'units'.
 As a guide:

 375mL of 5% beer = 1.5 standard drinks

 150mL of 13% wine = 1.5 standard drinks